MTstateIntroStats/IntroStatTextbook/docs/05-inference-cat.md

 <p class="caption">(\#fig:genderrand1)The gender descrimination study can be thought of as 48 red and black cards.</p>
 </div>

+::: {.workedexample}
-\BeginKnitrBlock{example}<div class="example">Statisticians are sometimes called upon to evaluate the strength of evidence.
+Statisticians are sometimes called upon to evaluate the strength of evidence.
 When looking at the rates of promotion for males and females in this study, why might we be tempted to immediately conclude that females are being discriminated against?

 ---